sfepy/sfepy/doc/tutorial.rst

 All functions of *SfePy* package can be also used interactively (see :ref:`sec-interactive-example-linear-elasticity` for instance).

-We recommend to use `IPython`_ interactive shell for best fluent user experiences.
+We recommend to use the `IPython`_ interactive shell for the best fluent user experience.
 You can customize your `IPython` startup profile as described in :ref:`using-ipython`.

 Basic Notions